abdullah1308/Crisp-URL/README.md

 # Crisp-URL
-A URL shortener built using React, Go-Fiber and Redis
+A URL shortener built using React, Go-Fiber and Redis.
+Live demo of the project can be found [here](https://crisp-url.netlify.app).

 ## Setup Instructions